grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 Hemi lashed the grill to the deck of the _Prospect_ and spent the first hours of the morning burning down some very old and damp wood he found stashed in the cargo hold.
 Fortunately the breeze kept the fire hot enough that the dampness was quickly driven from the wood, and in a not-unreasonable amount of time Hemi had the grill bottom glowing with coals.

 While Hemi was getting the grill hot, Captain Percy stopped the _Prospect_.
-As they drifted, Owen, Cassandra, and Bastian stood on the platform and ran out some long poles to drop lines into the sea.
+As they drifted, Gregory, Cassandra, and Bastian stood on the platform and ran out some long poles to drop lines into the sea.
 They baited the lines with sardines from a can they split open.
 It was not long before they had a violent mahi-mahi tearing at one of the lines, which Gregory and Cassandra together managed to haul in close enough for  Hemi to heft the huge fish onto the deck from below and club it senseless with a borrowed wrench from Shakes.

 Hemi cleaned the fish, leaving a sparkling trail of sticky scales across the deck of the _Prospect_, and threw the head and tail and various viscera back over the side.
 Big steaks of the meat went onto the grill and Hemi spread a rub of salt, lime juice, and red pepper flakes across it.
 The flesh browned and burned a little at the edges, and Hemi took the steaks off smoking and dropped them into bowls of rice that Gregory brought up from the galley.